livebook-dev/livebook/docs/teams/deploy_app.md

 ## Step 2: Preview the app locally

-Before deploying the app, let's preview how it looks like.
+Before deploying the app, let's preview what it looks like.

 1. Click on the **app settings** icon on the sidebar
 2. Click on the **Launch preview** button to run your notebook as an app